Why Drinking Too Much Water Is Dangerous

 Ultimately, the best guidance I can provide on this issue is to follow your sense of thirst.
 Some people believe that thirst is not a reliable indicator of how much water you need, since many people suffer with symptoms related to dehydration and don't seem to feel a need to drink water on a regular basis.
 My experience has been that most people who are chronically dehydrated have learned to ignore a parched mouth.
 If you ask such people if they are thirsty and would like a piece of fruit or a glass of water, they will almost always realize that they are indeed thirsty.

 Some people suggest observing the color of your urine as a way of looking out for dehydration.
 The idea is that clear urine indicates that you are well hydrated, while yellow urine indicates that you need more water in your system.
-While this advice is somewhat useful, it is important to remember that some chemicals (like synthetic vitamins) and heavily pigmented foods (like red beets) can add substantial color to your urine.
-Thumbs down for synthetic vitamins, and thumbs up for red beets and other richly colored vegetables and fruits.
+While this advice is somewhat useful, it's important to remember that some food additives (including some synthetic nutrients) and heavily pigmented foods (like red beets) can add substantial color to your urine.
+Thumbs down for synthetic nutrients, and thumbs up for red beets and other richly colored vegetables and fruits.

-The main idea that I wish to share through this article is to beware of mindlessly drinking several glasses of water per day without considering your diet, exercise habits, climate, and sense of thirst.
-And when you do find yourself in need of water, remember that you can get it from liquids and/or whole foods.
+The main idea that I want to share through this article is to beware of mindlessly drinking several glasses of water per day without considering your diet, exercise habits, climate, and sense of thirst.
+And when you do find yourself in need of water, remember that you can get it from liquids and/or whole foods that are rich in water.

-Please share this article with family and friends, as many people are regularly misinformed on this topic by mainstream media and health practitioners.
+Please share this article with family and friends, as many people are regularly misinformed on this topic by mainstream media.

 Please Rate This